 Fleshy Stems with Spikes

-If it looks like you’ll need gloves to handle your succulent it’s probably a Cactacea (Cactus) or a Didiereaceae (Didierea).
-They have these spikes all along a fleshy stem and either have tiny insignificant leaves or no leaves at all.
-Unlike the Agaves and Aloes, the Cactus and Didierea are very closely related.
+If it looks like you’ll need gloves to handle your succulent, it’s probably a Cactacea (Cactus) or a Didiereaceae (Didierea).
+They have spikes all along a fleshy stem, and either has tiny insignificant leaves or no leaves at all.
+Unlike the Agaves and Aloes, the Cactus and Didierea are closely related.
 They both store water in their columnar stems, which are covered with thorny, prickly spikes and make huge, showy flowers.

 The best way to try to tell them apart is that the Didierea will have teeny, tiny leaves in between the spikes.
 Cacti are a little more evolved.
 They lost those little leaves a long time ago, which is probably why the Didiereaceae are often called the “Cacti of the Old World”.

 If your succulents bleed a white, milky substance, it’s could be either an Apocynaceae or a Euphorbiaceae, more commonly known as a Euphorbia.
 Not all Apocynaceaes and Euphorbiaceae are succulents though.
 Only the ones that have thick fleshy leaves or stems fall into that category.
 I prefer not to use these succulents indoors since the sap is usually poisonous and our fur babies have a habit of attacking plants.
 We do have a few outside, in tall pots like this beautiful indigenous Pachypodium or “halfmens” (half-person).
 She’s a member of the Apocynaceae family.